thomaslenaour/ytrack/subjects/select-invoice-items/README.md

 ### Instructions

-You have to list all items names associated with invoice number **10** ordered by item name.
+You must list all items names associated with invoice number **10** ordered by item name.

 For each item :